airbytehq/aircmd/README.md

 ```

 If you want to be able to run the aircmd command from anywhere without using poetry run, you'll need to modify your system's PATH environment variable to include the venv/bin directory of your project.
 For development you should avoid this, however, as it will conflict with the global production install of aircmd

+## Configuring `aircmd` with secrets

+Configuration is done in the following order:

+ 1 Load secrets using SOPS and store them in environment variables.
+ 2 Load environment variables from .env file using python-dotenv
+ 3 Use the GlobalSettings class that inherits from BaseSettings to automatically read the configuration from environment variables.
+This is an immutable singleton that is created as `aircmd` starts up

+To solve the chicken and egg problem (you need to have a secret to decrypt a secret), `aircmd` will use the existing gcloud configuration stored on the machine to attempt to decrypt secrets, or optionally can take in a service account JSON as input to perform this decryption instead

 ## Plugin Discovery